ldovu/ShareExpenses/README.md

 This project was done for the exam of "Programmazione Web" (Prof. Andrea De Lorenzo, 2023) at the University of Trieste.

 ## Description

-Share expenses is a web application implemented as follows:
+Share Expenses is a web application for tracking and splitting expenses with small groups of people, such as friends and family.

+Share Expenses was implemented as follows:
 - Server-side: written in Node.js
 - Client-side: developed using Vue.js, HTML and CSS